readium/kotlin-toolkit/docs/guides/getting-started.md

 :warning: Readium offers only low-level tools.
 You are responsible for creating a user interface for reading and managing books, as well as a data layer to store the user's publications.
 The Test App is an example of such integration.

+## Design principles

+The toolkit has been designed following these core tenets:

-The toolkit is divided into separate modules that can be used independently.
+* **Modular**: It is divided into separate modules that can be used independently.
+* **Extensible**: Integrators should be able to support a custom DRM, publication format or inject their own stylesheets without modifying the toolkit itself.
+* **Opiniated**: We adhere to open standards but sometimes interpret them for practicality.

+## Modules

 ### Main modules